 - Promotes healthy skin – Helps reduce acne and acne scars, and limit hyper-pigmentation.

 I started taking the 1/4 tsp suggested beginners-dose without feeling any different.
 I’m now on 1/2 tsp and will soon go to 3/4 of a tsp, working my way up to 1-2 tsp per day.
-Taking a large dose immediately can cause headache, dizziness and sickness (even acne) as it is very detoxifying for the body.
-You can also divide your dose or dissolve in your preferred beverage and sip it throughout the day.
+Taking a large dose immediately can cause a headache, dizziness, and sickness (even acne) as it is very detoxifying for the body.
+You can also divide your dose or dissolve into your preferred beverage and sip it throughout the day.
 I haven’t yet experienced any negative effects nor have I felt it tasting bitter.
 But I’ve read a few who had the same experience as my mom, and who wouldn’t want to touch it after that.
 Luckily, MSM is also sold in capsules if the bitterness is too much for you.
 But my advice is to just blend it with lemon+stevia or sweet juice.

 I mix some powder in my morning tea (the heat will not destroy the beneficial ingredient) with some lemon or in a glass of juice, and drink it up.
 It works together with vitamin C which helps assist the MSM being absorbed and used to build new collagen.